Webcraft-Myplanet/unicornfactory/README.md

 Installation
 ------

-From a fresh D7 install, place a file named `settings.local.php` inside of `/sites/default` with the following content:
+From a fresh D7 install, place a file named `settings.local.php` inside of `/sites/default` with the following content.
+Customize for your localmachine setup, IE mysql default port is 3306.
+You may set the database, username and password to whatever you like:

+    <?php

     $databases = array (
       'default' =>